2006 Democratic Republic of the Congo general election

-On November 15, the CEI released its full provisional results for the presidential election's second round, indicating that Joseph Kabila had won.
+On 15 November, the CEI released its full provisional results for the presidential election's second round, indicating that Joseph Kabila had won with 58.05 percent.
 The results were, however, rejected by Bemba who claimed irregularities.
-On November 27, the DRC Supreme Court confirmed that Kabila had won the election.
+On 27 November, the DRC Supreme Court confirmed that Kabila had won the election, and he was sworn in as president on 6 December.

+The election results reflected the east-west divide in the DRC, with the first round seeing Kabila receiving at least 70 percent of the vote in the eastern provinces of Orientale, Katanga, South Kivu, North Kivu and Maniema.
+Bemba received more votes in the west, especially in Kinshasa, Bas-Congo, Kasaï-Occidental, and Équateur.
+The second round also saw a similar split and Bemba received nearly 100 percent of the vote in his home province of Équateur.

+In the parliamentary elections Kabila's People's Party for Reconstruction and Democracy (PPRD) emerged as the largest party, winning 111 of the 500 seats, followed by Bemba's MLC with 64 seats.
+Kabila's coalition, the Alliance of the Presidential Majority (AMP), was later joined by several other parties, notably Antoine Gizenga's Unified Lumumbist Party and Nzanga Mobutu's Union of Mobutist Democrats, giving it a majority in the National Assembly.

 Registration and voter turnout

 Over 25 million people registered to vote for the elections, in a country where the exact population is not known, but is likely in excess of 60 million.
 The Independent Electoral Commission (CEI or La Commission Electorale Indépendante) reported a voter turnout of 80 percent.

 Candidates

 Thirty-three people registered as candidates for the Presidency and 9,000 for the 500 seats in the federal parliament.

 The initial presidential favourites were Joseph Kabila, the incumbent, and Jean-Pierre Bemba, one of the four vice-presidents.

 Conduct

 At least six people were killed in violent street protests in the run-up to the election.

-As of July 30, most polling stations were reported to have opened on time, with the election remaining peaceful.
-The election closely followed an agreement with Ituri militias on July 28, an agreement which MONUC has stated "greatly enhances the security situation in the province in the lead-up to the historic DRC elections."
+As of 30 July, most polling stations were reported to have opened on time, with the election remaining peaceful.
+The election closely followed an agreement with Ituri militias on 28 July, an agreement which MONUC has stated "greatly enhances the security situation in the province in the lead-up to the historic DRC elections."